Sheff G: Music career

-Williams was influenced by Chicago Drill rappers Chief Keef, Lil Bibby and G Herbo.
 In 2017, his single "No Suburban (produced by AXL Beats)" went viral and he was credited as one of the pioneers of the Brooklyn drill music movement.
 He made a remix of "No Suburban" with GS9 affiliate rapper Corey Finesse.

 Sheff G, Sleepy Hallow and Corey Finesse were previously managed by former NFL football player, Junior Galette's NuLa Entertainment.

 In 2019, he released his mixtape called The Unluccy Luccy Kid.
 His label Winners Circle Entertainment was founded in the same year.

 In May 2020, he released his debut studio album called One and Only.
 His single "No Suburban, Pt.
 2" went viral with over 21 million streams.
 It was later certified Gold by RIAA in 2022.

-On July 17, 2020, he releases his EP Just 4 Yall, composed by 5 songs which includes songs "Picasso" feat Chicago drill rapper King Von, Jay Critch and Eli Fross; "Say That" ft Rich The Kid; and "Make It Happen" ft Sleepy Hallow.
+On July 17, 2020, he released his EP Just 4 Yall, composed by five songs which includes songs "Picasso" feat Chicago drill rapper King Von, Jay Critch and Eli Fross; "Say That" ft Rich The Kid; and "Make It Happen" ft Sleepy Hallow.

 In August 2020, Winners Circle Entertainment began a partnership with RCA Records.
 Sheff G and Sleepy Hallow released the single "Tip Toe" produced by Great John, using a sample of Tiny Tim's version of "Tiptoe Through the Tulips".
 It was the second Sheff G single to be certified Gold by RIAA.

 In December 2020, Sheff G was named "Up Now" by music streaming service Audiomack.
 "Audiomack has always been another platform for me to get to know new fans," Sheff G said regarding his selection for #UpNow.
 "So it has helped me expand.
 It's a great feeling."

 On December 16, 2020, he released the mixtape Proud Of Me Now.
 Throughout 2021, a multitude of singles would release including "On Go" featuring Polo G in July and "Run It Up" featuring Sleepy Hallow and A Boogie Wit da Hoodie in August.

 On July 14, 2022, he released his album called From the Can.
 It contained 12 songs with features from Sleepy Hallow, A Boogie Wit da Hoodie, Polo G, Fivio Foreign, Rowdy Rebel, and Jay Bezzy.